ExploreEthic/Data-Analyst-Somtoo/README.md

 This descriptive study of adjunct and visiting appointments for the MBA program at the University Canada West gives important information about the skills, expertise, specializations, and pay trends of faculty members.

-Class Activity 2 (University Canada West)
+Class Activity 2 (UNIVERSITY CANADA WEST)

 ![UCW DIAGNOSTIC](https://github.com/user-attachments/assets/3c838ae3-f2c1-4ae1-8fa5-1869ad9fcc8f)